mikekeith52/scalecast/README.md

 backtest_results = pipeline.backtest(f1, f2, f3)
 metrics = backtest_metrics(backtest_results)
 ```
-8. **Transfer Learning (new with 0.19.0):** Train a model in one `Forecaster` object and use that model to make predictions on the data in a separate `Forecaster` object.
+8. **Transfer Learning:** Train a model in one `Forecaster` object and use that model to make predictions on the data in a separate `Forecaster` object.
 ```python
 f = Forecaster(...)
 f.auto_Xvar_select()